Skip to main content

 Every send request is built around a few core ideas: Recipients

-You can include contact details (email, phone, push token) directly in your request or reference a user_id linked to a stored user profile.
+You can include contact details, such as email, phone number, or push token, directly in your request or reference a user_id linked to a stored user profile.

 Templates